JuliaPy/SymPy.jl/examples/tutorial.md

 polyroots(p)
 ```

-When exact answers are not provided, the `:roots` call is contentless:
+When exact answers are not provided, the `polyroots` call is contentless:

 ```
 p = x^5 - x + 1